 Under the leadership of the late Chairman Sir Derek Higgs, the Charity carried out the construction of the Alan Higgs Centre, which at a cost of £10 million, created a sports and leisure centre for the south of Coventry, which also became the home of Coventry City Football Club’s Youth Development Academy.
 The Charity also stepped in to ensure that the Arena project was realised, to create employment and regeneration in the northwest of Coventry by developing a landmark building with events and activities 365 days a year.

 The Trustees engaged with Coventry University in a project (Music Coventry) to restore the Drapers’ Hall in the City Centre as a place for children and young people from all parts of the City to engage in music through practice, learning, and performance.
 The Charity enabled this project to go forward by gifting to the Historic Coventry Trust survey and detailed design work costing nearly £500,000.
 They have continued their support by gifting the long lease of Drapers Bar to the Historic Coventry Trust to complete the Drapers’ Hall and Bayley Lane development.
 This development will re-energise this part of the City Centre, providing great facilities for the local community and also enhancing Coventry’s status as a major visitor destination.
-This will be a significant element in the legacy from the UK City of Culture 2021.
+This is a now a significant element in the legacy of UK City of Culture 2021/22.

 The Trustees are grateful to the Colyer-Fergusson Charitable Trust for its help in developing this website.